La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 As stated earlier, a predicate word expresses a relation between the occupants of its cases, and is defined by a referent set consisting of lists of case occupants that are thus related.

 To interpret an argument, you start with its predicate's referent set.
 You retain members consistent with any sub-phrases.
-From each member you extract the first case occupant (after conversion), and out of these you make the ``full referent set'' of the argument.
-The ``referent subset'', which is the set of actual referents of the argument, is a subset of the full set which depends on a prefix word called an ``article'' (_tirl_).
-(More modern terminology might be ``determiner''.)
+From each member you extract the first case occupant (after conversion), and out of these you make the full referent set of the argument.
+The referent subset, which is the set of actual referents of the argument, is a subset of the full set which depends on a prefix word called an article (_tirl_).
+(More modern terminology might be determiner.)

-The most common article is _``xe''_ , and it is assumed with most predicates when arguments lack an article.
-Its English translation is ``the''.
+The most common article is _xe_ , and it is assumed with most predicates when arguments lack an article.
+Its English translation is the.
 The referent subset is whichever members the speaker has in mind to talk about, but generally there are prior context cues to show which out of numerous possibilities are intended as the referents.
 In particular, if a set of referents has been designated before and if it is the only such set that is a subset of the full referent set of the argument, then those are the referents of the argument.
 For example,

 >